Travis Scott Hinted That Kylie Is Pregnant With Their First Child With This Tweet From A Few Months Ago

 “He was so excited he couldn’t keep it in,” says the insider.
 “He’s been so affectionate and protective of Kylie since they found out.
 He can’t wait to be a dad.”

-Kylie Jenner, who just turned 20, once shared on her reality show that he’s always wanted to be a mother.
+Kylie Jenner, who just turned 20, once shared on her reality show that she’s always wanted to be a mother.

 “I do want kids,” the makeup mogul said.
 “Who doesn’t want kids?
 My dogs feel like my little kids.”